beeware/toga/docs/reference/api/window.rst

 Notes
 -----
+* The operating system may provide controls that allow the user to resize, reposition, minimize, maximize or close the window.
+However, the availability of these controls is entirely operating system dependent.

+* Similarly, while Toga provides methods for specifying the size and position of windows, these are ultimately at the discretion of the OS (or window manager).
+For example, depending on users' settings on macOS, new windows may open as tabs instead, and many GTK window managers for Linux may not honor an app's size and position requests.

 * A mobile application can only have a single window (the :class:`~toga.MainWindow`), and that window cannot be moved, resized, hidden, or made full screen.
 Toga will raise